VulcanWM/Quiz-API/README.md

 The ways to use this API in Python is [here](https://github.com/VulcanWM/Quiz-API/blob/API/APILANG/python.md).

 The ways to use this API in NodeJS is [here](https://github.com/VulcanWM/Quiz-API/blob/API/APILANG/nodejs.md)

+If you want to help add more questions then go [here](https://quizapi.vulcanwm.com/addquestion) to suggest some questions.
+I'll verify them ASAP if I feel they're suitable questions.